Amnesty Report: Businesses supporting Myanmar abuses

-The human rights group is urging the government and companies that partner with the company, known as MEHL, to cut ties that may be helping to finance such activities, including atrocities against Myanmar’s Muslim Rohingya minority.
+The human rights group is urging Myanmar’s government “to break the link between the armed forces and the economy” and companies that partner with the company, known as MEHL, to cut ties that may be helping to finance such activities, including atrocities against Myanmar’s Muslim Rohingya minority.

-MEHL’s foreign business partners include South Korean companies steel maker Posco International, trading company Pan-Pacific and the Inno Group; RMH Singapore Pte, formerly owned by British American Tobacco; China’s Wanbao Mining, which jointly operates copper mines in Myanmar, and beverage manufacturer Kirin of Japan.
+MEHL’s foreign business partners include South Korean steel maker Posco International, trading company Pan-Pacific and the Inno Group; RMH Singapore Pte, formerly owned by British American Tobacco; China’s Wanbao Mining, which jointly operates copper mines in Myanmar; and beverage manufacturer Kirin of Japan.

 Some of MEHL’s domestic and foreign partners, including Kirin, have said they are investigating the concerns raised by the report.
 Others have not.

-The Amnesty report, compiled in collaboration with the human rights group Justice for Myanmar, outlines links between key military units and leaders involved in what Myanmar’s military has called a clearance campaign in the northwestern Rakhine.
-It was home to more than 700,000 Rohingya who have fled Myanmar to neighboring Bangladesh and other countries since August 2017.
+The Amnesty International report, compiled in collaboration with the human rights group Justice for Myanmar, outlines links between key military units and leaders involved in what Myanmar’s military has called a clearance campaign in Rakhine state.
+It was home to more than 700,000 Rohingya who have fled to neighboring Bangladesh and other countries since August 2017.

 Myanmar’s government is still dominated by the military, who hold key positions despite the country’s transition to quasi-civilian rule beginning in 2011.